-As the need for volunteers increases, so does the need to focus on volunteer management planning.
+As the need for volunteers increases, so does the need to focus on volunteer management, training and planning.
 Volunteering Redlands acknowledges this as one of the most important objectives in building the sector through the support and recognition of people involved in volunteer programs.

 Facts & FAQ

-Are Police Clearances and Working with Children compulsory?
+Are Police Clearances, Working with Children and NDIS Workers' Screening Checks compulsory?

-Many organisations require police clearances and/or Working with Children checks, depending on the role the volunteer is being asked to do.
-The organisation should indicate in the position description whether they are required, and whether the organisation supports volunteers to obtain checks.
+Many organisations require police clearances and/or other checks, depending on the role the volunteer is being asked to do.
+The organisation should indicate in the position description whether any checks are required, and whether the organisation supports volunteers to obtain checks.